rakudo/rakudo/docs/dispatchers.md

 ```
 nqp::syscall("dispatcher-resume-on-bind-failure", int $kind);
 ```
-Mark the current dispatch program to resume after a successful bind with the given kind of dispatch (an nqp::const::DISP_xxx value).
+Mark the current dispatch program to resume after a unsuccessful bind with the given kind of dispatch (an nqp::const::DISP_xxx value).

 ### dispatcher-set-resume-init-args
 ```